-- Heating in winter,

-- Control of two heating circuits,

-- Production of domestic hot water,

-- Cooling in summer (for floor heating/cooling system or fan-coil unit).

-- : These options require the use of additional kits (see § "Optional equipment").
+- heating in winter, - control of two heating circuits, - production of domestic hot water (provided that combined with a DHW tank), - cooling in summer (for floor heating/cooling system or fan-coil unit). - : These options require the use of additional kits (see § "Optional equipment").